 - 1. Screw displacement pump into bearing housing (27) until pin hole in connecting rod assembly (29) and displacement rod (A) align.
 Install pin (20). - 2.
-Continue to screw pump into bearing housing until top threads of pump cylinder are flush with face of bearing housing and outlet nipple (75) is straight back.
-Push retaining spring (35) into groove around connecting rod.
-Tighten locknut (38) to 95 N.m (70 ft-lb).
+Continue to screw pump into bearing housing until top threads of pump cylinder are flush with face of bearing housing, and outlet nipple (75) is straight back.
+Unscrew pump 1/2 turn so pump outlet is at rear.
+Push retaining spring (35) into groove around connecting rod to prevent it from vibrating loose.
+Tighten locknut (38) to 70 ft-lb (95 N.m).